 Using an eportfolio: frameworks vs standards

-Eportfolios have been used to manage apprenticeship training for a long time now.
+Eportfolios have been used to deliver apprenticeship training for a long time now.

-But since the new standards were introduced, a lot has changed – and many providers aren’t sure how they can use an eportfolio to manage apprenticeship standards effectively.
+But since the new standards were introduced, a lot has changed – and many providers aren’t sure how they can use an eportfolio to deliver apprenticeship standards effectively.

 The biggest change that affects how apprenticeships are delivered is the shift from assessing to learning.
 In the old frameworks, apprentices were assessed on their ability to meet criteria throughout their programme.
 Then once they’d met all the criteria, they completed the course.
 The new standards have completely changed this.
-Apprentices now have to develop a deep understanding of the KSBs (knowledge, skills and behaviours) in the standard and complete 1 end-point assessment (EPA) at the end of their programme.
+Apprentices now have to develop a deep understanding of the KSBs (knowledge, skills and behaviours) in the standard and spend at least 20% of their contracted hours completing off-the-job training.
+When the apprentice has met these requirements, they then complete 1 end-point assessment (EPA) at the end of their programme.
 And apprentices are graded now, so they need to really know their stuff for the EPA.

 This means instead of recording assessment evidence as they go along, apprentices need an eportfolio to record evidence of their progression of learning – which is totally different.
 And here’s where the comparison between using an eportfolio for frameworks vs standards begins.

 Although apprentices aren’t assessed on-programme any more, they still need to record evidence of learning.
-Learners can use their eportfolio to record evidence and store it in one place ready for the EPA.
-OneFile has a built-in learning journal so apprentices can upload learning reflections as evidence.
+Learners can use their eportfolio to record evidence against the KSBs in the standard and store it in one place ready for the EPA.
+With an eportfolio like OneFile, apprentices can upload evidence of learning to build their portfolio.
+They can also use the learning journal to reflect on how their learning has impacted their professional practice – which is an important part of the new standards.
+Apprentices can add evidence to learning reflections and link them to criteria, so they form part of the learner's portfolio.

 Like with the apprenticeship frameworks, tutors delivering standards can use the gap analysis feature in their eportfolio to find any gaps in knowledge and plan activities around them.
 With OneFile, tutors can complete a gap analysis, plan activities and assign learning content using one unified system.